 Definition of Baseband Transmission

-In baseband transmission, the entire frequency spectrum of the medium is utilized for the transmission.
+Baseband transmission uses whole frequency spectrum of the medium for the transmission.
 That is the reason frequency division multiplexing cannot be used in the transmission but time division multiplexing is used in this transmission as in TDM the link is not divided into multiple channels instead it provides each input signal with a time slot, in which the signal utilize whole bandwidth for a given time slot.
 The signals are carried by wires in the form of electrical pulse.

 Signals transmitted at point propagated in both the directions hence it is bidirectional.
 The expansion of baseband signal is limited to shorter distances because at high frequency the attenuation of the signal is most strong and the pulse blur out, causing the large distance communication completely impractical.